Ozark Season 4 Finale's Polarising Ending Explained

 They'd set up a casino to launder millions, had buckets of blood on their hands and were working with both the cartel and the FBI to strike a deal that would finally let them skip town and start afresh.
 Throughout Ozark's four seasons, the couple constantly got themselves into tight situations that they were able to slip out of at the last second.
 But the walls were closing in on them as season four part two began: Could they pull off a final Houdini?

-It's hard to please a devoted fanbase, as the petition to remake the last season of Game of Thrones, and some of what goes down in the final episode has fans split.
+As the petition to remake the last season of Game of Thrones shows, devoted fan bases can be difficult to please.
+Some of what goes down in the final episode has fans split.
 Here's how that story ends.
 Spoilers ahead.

 Before we get to the Byrde family, the big news item coming out of the Ozark finale instead surrounds Ruth Langmore.
 While the Byrdes may get a happy ending, Ruth doesn't.
 She was shot and killed by Camila Navarro, the new cartel boss.